 By exploring synesthesia and chronic pain, I create imagery that expresses the reconsideration of individual perception.
 You'll see work here made from both my own synesthetic experience and inspired by that of others, investigating nontraditional sensorial responses to sound, written language, time, emotions, pain, color, and concepts.
 The DIS/CLOSURE page showcases a collaboration with Ellen Rogers, in which we visualized, catalogued, and reflected on our struggles with chronic illness and pain.
+I also make some amusing things, because, that's who I am.

 You can read an article by Maureen Seaberg on one of my projects on Psychology Today (2012).